Young anti-corruption protesters oust Nepal PM KP Sharma Oli

 "In view of the adverse situation in the country, I have resigned effective today to facilitate the solution to the problem and to help resolve it politically in accordance with the constitution," Oli said in his resignation letter to President Ramchandra Paudel.

-An aide to Paudel told Reuters the resignation had been accepted and the President had begun the "process and discussions for a new leader".
+An aide to Paudel told Reuters the president had begun the process of finding a new premier, but also summoned protest leaders for talks.

 Jubilant youths entered the parliament complex on hearing the news, waving their hands in the air and shouting slogans as smoke arose from sections of the building.

-"We won," one protester wrote in huge orange letters on the beige coloured wall of the parliament building, while another near him made a "V" sign with his fingers, for victory.
+"We won," one wrote in huge orange letters on the wall of the parliament building.

 PM'S HOUSE RANSACKED

-Oli, 73, was sworn in for his fourth term in July last year as the country’s 14th prime minister since 2008.
-Two of his cabinet colleagues resigned late on Monday, saying they did not want to continue on moral grounds.
+Oli, 73, was sworn in for his fourth term in July last year as Nepal's 14th prime minister since 2008.
+Two of his cabinet colleagues had resigned on "moral grounds" on Monday.

-The protesters set fire to tyres on some roads, threw stones at police personnel in riot gear and chased them through narrow streets, while some looked on and shot videos of the clashes on their mobile phones as thick black smoke rose to the sky.
+They set fire to tyres on some roads, threw stones at police in riot gear and chased them through narrow streets.

 Witnesses also said that protesters were setting fire to the homes of some politicians in Kathmandu, and local media reported that some ministers were plucked to safety by military helicopters.